Jim Baker (bowls)

 Jim Baker is a former Northern Irish international lawn and indoor bowler.

 Bowls career

 Baker was born in Belfast on 18 February 1958.
 After finishing runner-up in the 1982 World Indoor Bowls Championship he went one better in 1984 clinching the World Indoor title.

 Baker was part of the Gold Medal-winning triples for the combined Irish team in the 1984 World Outdoor Bowls Championship and Gold Medal-winning fours in the 1988 World Outdoor Bowls Championship.
+He won a silver with Northern Ireland at the 1990 Commonwealth Games in Auckland, New Zealand.

 In the 2004 World Championships he won a third gold medal for the combined Irish team, in the fours with Jonathan Ross, Noel Graham and Neil Booth and a silver medal with Noel Graham in the pairs during the 2004 World Outdoor Bowls Championship.

-In addition Baker has won two Commonwealth Games medals.
+In addition Baker won another Commonwealth Games medal at the 2002 Games in Manchester.

 At national level he also won the 1989 Irish National Bowls Championships singles.